-Filming infrastructure is not that comprehensive yet and is still mainly focused on servicing TV commercials and a few feature films a year.
+Filming infrastructure is not yet that comprehensive and is still mainly focused on servicing TV commercials and a few feature films a year.
 There is however, a good bilingual crew base and local talent for any drama reconstructions and audiovisual production equipment available.

 The southern coast of Peru is one of the driest regions in the world and sunshine and warm temperatures prevail throughout the year.